-- Apply for financial aid for the upcoming academic year in Winter or Spring quarter to maximize your funding options. - Apply for the AA-DTA degree in ctcLink.
-Check with your assigned advisor to be sure you are meeting degree requirements. - Apply to universities or colleges and scholarships. - Become involved in shared governance (e.g., budget meetings, College Council, Presidential Forums, or Board of Trustees meetings).
+- Apply for financial aid for the upcoming academic year in Winter or Spring quarter to maximize your funding options. - Apply to universities or colleges and scholarships. - Explore possible history research opportunities and professional organizations. - Consider submitting an essay to a writing contest. - Apply for the AA degree in ctcLink.
+Check with your assigned advisor to be sure you are meeting degree requirements.

-- Check in with university for transfer plan. - Order cap and gown for commencement and join alumni association. - Attend on-campus graduation fair and commencement ceremon
+- Check in with university for transfer plan. - Order cap and gown for commencement and join alumni association. - Attend on-campus graduation fair and commencement ceremony.